Jakobeha/treescript/README.md

 ### Steps

-- Read (e.g. from stdin as input text)
+- Read source from path (supplied by command-line argument)
 - Lex (into `Lex` phase AST)
 - Parse (into `Sugar` phase AST)
 - Desugar (into `Core` phase AST)